AM505/CSS-HTMLProject/readme.md

 * [tablet](assets/wireframes/TabletWireframe.png)

 ### Fonts and Colour Scheme

 The colour scheme is pale red () with white () text and pale grey for contrast in certain areas.
-The Roboto font was used througout the project.
+The Roboto font was used throughout the project.

 ### Images

 All images are from the site [https://unsplash.com/](https://unsplash.com/).
 Images were resized to all have the same aspect ratio, so they tessilate in a grid pattern.

 ### Features

 #### Navbar

 * From the bootstrap navbar class
 * Uses the bootstrap toggler, so the navbar collapses to a menu button at small screen sizes.
 * Links to relevant sections of page and top of page.

 ![alt text](assets/docs/nav.png)

 #### Hero Image

 * Hero image used to draw user attention and a call to action.
 * Button links to sign up form
 * Hero image design and code used from W3 schools tutorial